 What is the Worst Problem with a Bradford Pear Tree?

 By far the worst problem associated with Bradford pear trees is the weak wood.
 Because of their fast growth and tight branching pattern they split very frequently in high winds.
-I joke about it and say “is that where pear halves come from?”
+Bradford pear branches grow from a central point in a “V” form which makes it a very weak joint.
+That weak joint on the trunk ensures significant damage when a branch sudden breaks in the wind.
+I joke about Brandford pear trees and say “is that where pear halves come from?”
 If you plant a Bradford expect for it to eventually fall to the winds.
-Fortunately that hasn’t happened yet to our two trees yet but when it does split we will replace it with something much better.
+Fortunately that hasn’t happened yet to our two trees yet but when it does split we will replace it with something much better (update Bradford Pear down, 1 to go!).
 For a replacement tree my vote goes to the Yoshino Cherry.
 It flowers white in the spring and doesn’t have the negative problems that Bradford pears do.
 It doesn’t flower at exactly the same time but one or two weeks difference wouldn’t bother me at all.